dhoer/chef-safari/README.md

 ## Requirements

-- Safari 7 only (Safari 8+ no longer allows for automation)
+- Safari 7 only (Safari 8 or higher no longer allows for automation)
 - User must be logged into GUI before calling safari_extension (see [macosx_gui_login](https://supermarket.chef.io/cookbooks/macosx_gui_login) cookbook)
 - Chef 11.14 or higher (sensitive attribute introduced)